nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 Success:

-- SHALL return a `204` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created and the NRLS.
+- SHALL return a `204` **OK** HTTP status code on successful execution of the interaction and the entry has been successfully created on the NRLS.
 <!--- The NRLS server will return an Etag which matches the new versionId.-->

 Failure: